Legal fake: Judgments and laws

-The existence of a ‘parallel’ Supreme brand was possible due to an ambiguity in the trademark registration process in Italy.
-Trade Direct Srl (Supreme Italia) filed its application at the UIBM (Italian Patent and Trademark Office) on 18 November 2015 and started producing and selling its products changing little of the original box logo, which was simply made bigger.
+According to the court ruling, the existence of a "parallel" Supreme brand was permissible due to an ambiguity in the trademark registration process in Italy.
+Trade Direct Srl (Supreme Italia) filed its application at the UIBM (Italian Patent and Trademark Office) on 18 November 2015 and started producing and selling its products, changing little of the original box logo, which was simply made bigger.
 Supreme NY had registered its trademark on 9 October 2015.

 No new creative elements were added to the legal fake version, as stated by the first judgment from the Tribunale di Milano of 26 January 2017, according to which the Italian company repeatedly used the same brand, advertising images and graphics as the American one.
 Supreme Italia aimed at targeting a wider range of consumers by looking for more shops and retailers throughout Italy for the products distribution.
 This process brought Supreme Italia into the spotlight, reaching Supreme NY's attention and leading to the legal case.

-After the second judgment of 20 April 2017, the final judgment of 26 January 2018 stated the ‘parasitic’ unfair competition behavior of Trade Direct Srl and its consequences: 120,000 Supreme Italia items had to be withdrawn from the market and the company was to pay €5,500.00 to Supreme NY for fees and legal expenses.
+After the second judgment of 20 April 2017, the final judgment of 26 January 2018 stated the "parasitic" unfair competition behavior of Trade Direct Srl and its consequences: 120,000 Supreme Italia items had to be withdrawn from the market and the company was to pay €5,500.00 to Supreme NY for fees and legal expenses.